Estate Issues

 Inter Vivos or “Living” Trusts

-In addition to above, another estate planning method is to name a beneficiary in life insurance, TFSA, RRSP/RRIF and pensions.
-To learn more about who is a beneficiary, click here.
+In addition to setting aside testamentary or inter vivos trusts, another estate planning method is to name a beneficiary in life insurance, TFSA, RRSP/RRIF and pensions.

 Absolute Discretion